 These days, the stigma around treating mental health is thankfully being eroded in society, and insurance providers are catching up by offering clients a broader range of mental health therapies covered by their plans.
-Deep Transcranial Magnetic Stimulation (or dTMS) is one such therapy that has been improving the lives of many patients suffering from challenging mental health conditions, such as depression and OCD.
+Deep Transcranial Magnetic Stimulation (or Deep TMS™) is one such therapy that has been improving the lives of many patients suffering from challenging mental and physical health conditions, such as depression, OCD and smoking cessation.

 In order to be eligible for Deep TMS treatment coverage, an individual with a mental health condition must meet the requirements defined by their insurance provider, which are informed by the specific local standards and guidelines.